 Once the mix has turned into a loose liquid mush (You’ll be surprised at how much liquid is produced) the wine kit is made up according to the instructions poured into the primary on top of the fruit and sugar mass.
 After a primary fermentation rack the wine away from the fruit pulp an proceed exactly according to the kit instructions.

-Depending on how much juice your fruit generated during the sugar maceration, you'll have more than the 6 gallons of wine the kit makes--that's okay though, you can manage it by having an extra couple of gallon jugs and bungs around, and use it for topping, or blending with other fruit wines.
+Depending on how much juice your fruit generated during the sugar maceration, you'll have more than the 6 gallons of wine the kit makes--that's okay though, you can manage it by having an extra couple of 1 gallon glass jugs and bungs around, and use it for topping, or blending with other fruit wines.

 A successful kit-fruit hybrid will go through the following processes:

 - Fruit preparation and processing

 - Sugar extraction